Programming in Go

 If

-make no changes and return with an error return of INSUFFSUBS.If the length of
+idxis greater than or equal toelemsAllocmake no changes and return with an error return of INSUFFSUBS.If the length of

-, make no changes, and return INVSTRLEN.Otherwise, copy the bytes of
+valueis greater than thelen_allocfield of the array element specified byidx, make no changes, and return INVSTRLEN.Otherwise, copy the bytes of

-to the referenced buffer and set thelen_used
+valueto the referenced buffer and set thelen_usedfield to the length ofvalue.

 Go BufferTArray TpST()